ickb/proposal/README.md

 ### On-Chain, Trust-Less and Robust

 This protocol defines a solid way to exchange between CKB and iCKB.
-The design aim is to make iCKB as simple and robust as possible, while keeping it sustainable in the long term.
+The design aim is to make iCKB as simple and robust as possible, making it capable of meeting the needs of users for the foreseeable future.

 This protocol lives completely on Nervos Layer 1.
 Once deployed no entity have control over it, so it's not upgradable.

-It works by wrapping NervosDAO transactions: a deposit is first tracked by its receipt and later on it's converted in its equivalent amount of iCKB, which is determined by the exchange rate of CKB for iCKB at the time of the deposit.
+It works by wrapping NervosDAO transactions: a deposit is first tracked by its protocol receipt and later on it's converted in its equivalent amount of iCKB.

-### CKB / iCKB Exchange Rate Idea
+### iCKB/CKB Exchange Rate Idea

 The iCKB mechanism for wrapping interest is similar to [Compound's cTokens](https://compound.finance/docs/ctokens).
 The CKB to iCKB exchange rate is determined by block number.
 At block 0 `1 CKB` is equal to `1 iCKB`.
 As time passes `1 CKB` is slowly worth less than `1 iCKB` at a rate that matches the issuance from the NervosDAO.
 This is because iCKB is gaining value.
 An easier way to understand this is to think of: